| Medical Dictionary |

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-X-rays are a type of radiation called electromagnetic waves.
-X-ray imaging creates pictures of the inside of your body.
-The images show the parts of your body in different shades of black and white.
-This is because different tissues absorb different amounts of radiation.
-Calcium in bones absorbs x-rays the most, so bones look white.
-Fat and other soft tissues absorb less and look gray.
-Air absorbs the least, so lungs look black.
+X-rays are a type of electromagnetic radiation.
+They create images in shades of black, white, and gray because different tissues absorb radiation differently.
+Bones absorb the most radiation and appear white.
+Fat and other soft tissues absorb less and appear gray.
+Air absorbs the least radiation, so areas like the lungs appear black.

-The most familiar use of x-rays is checking for fractures (broken bones), but x-rays are also used in other ways.
-For example, chest x-rays can spot pneumonia.
+Who needs an x-ray?X-rays are commonly used to check for fractures (broken bones).
+They are also used for other purposes.
+For example, chest x-rays can detect pneumonia.
 Mammograms use x-rays to look for breast cancer.
+X-rays are also used as part of other imaging tests, such as CT scans.

-When you have an x-ray, you may wear a lead apron to protect certain parts of your body.
-The amount of radiation you get from an x-ray is small.
-For example, a chest x-ray gives out a radiation dose similar to the amount of radiation you're naturally exposed to from the environment over 10 days.
+The amount of radiation from an x-ray is small.
+For example, the radiation from a chest x-ray is about the same as the natural radiation you are exposed to from the environment over about 10 days.

 You have two kidneys.
 They are fist-sized organs on either side of your backbone above your waist.
 The tubes inside filter and clean your blood, taking out waste products and making urine.
 Kidney cancer forms in the lining of tiny tubes inside your kidneys.